caregiver-connect/caregiver-connect-website/README.md

 <h2 align="center">About Us</h2>

 <h3 align="center">Logan Ladnier</h3>
 <p align="center" style="margin: -10px 0 20px 0;">I am a senior studying Computer Science and Math with a minor in Electrical Engineering.
 I will also be graduating with a Masters in Computer Science.
-My interests include software engineering and embedded systems engineering.</p>
+My interests include software engineering and embedded systems engineering.
+I can be contacted at lcladnier@crimson.ua.edu</p>

 <h3 align="center">Brent Christian</h3>
 <p align="center" style="margin: -10px 0 20px 0;">I am a senior studying math and computer science as well as working on my master's degree in CS through AMP.</p>